USMLE Step 1: Changes to Step 1 scoring

-It was announced on February 12, 2020 that beginning no earlier than January 2022, USMLE Step 1 would transition to a Pass/Fail scoring system.
-In July 2020, the USMLE stated that "All scores for Step 1 exams taken prior to the date of the policy change will continue to be reported using the three-digit numeric score on all USMLE transcripts.
-The USMLE program does not retroactively alter transcripts."
+It was announced on February 12, 2020, that beginning no earlier than January 2022, USMLE Step 1 would transition to a Pass/Fail scoring system.
+In July 2020, the USMLE announced that prior transcripts would not be retroactively altered."

 While the NBME, USMLE, and FSMB were originally against these changes (which critics argued may have been from potential monetary loss), as of 2020 (and after the formation of InCUS), they have changed their stance in support of the public opinion.
-Humayun Chaudhry, the President of the FSMB, (who was originally in opposition to the Step changes), later said that “although the primary purpose of the exam is to assess the knowledge and skills essential to safe patient care, the new policies will “address concerns about Step 1 scores impacting student well-being and medical education.”
+Humayun Chaudhry, the President of the FSMB, (who was originally in opposition to the Step changes), later said that "although the primary purpose of the exam is to assess the knowledge and skills essential to safe patient care, the new policies will "address concerns about Step 1 scores impacting student well-being and medical education."
 Because students put so much emphasis on getting a high USMLE Step 1 score, they often skimmed the medical school curriculum that they deemed to be not as relevant in order to get the maximum score on the USMLE Step 1.